-9. Social Time
+8. Social Time

-Students are expected to follow the school values and expectations when engaging in play time.
+Pupils are expected to follow school values and expectations when engaging in social activities including breaktime and lunchtime.

-End of Breaktime Arrangements:

-Staff who are on duty will call an end break.
-Students and staff will return to the school in an orderly manner.
-When in the building, a member of staff will lead students to their next lesson.
+End of Breaktime Arrangements: Staff who are on duty will call an end to the break.
+Pupils and staff will return to the school in an orderly manner.
+When in the building, a member of staff will lead Pupils to their next lesson.

-10. Recording and Reporting
+9. Recording and Reporting